lucidworks/streams/projects/sockitter/README.md

 # Sockitter for Fusion
-This application adds powerful semantic graph capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/), allowing it to do real-time traversal and ranking of entitiy relationships on Twitter.
-As Fusion monitors Twitter, tweets are analyzed for content similaraties to other Twitter objects using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG) plugin for Solr.
+This application adds powerful semantic graph capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/), allowing it to do real-time traversal and ranking of data relationships on Twitter.
+As Fusion monitors Twitter, tweets are analyzed for content similarities to other Twitter objects using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG) plugin for Solr.

-A whitepaper covering the technology behind SKG is located on [arXiv.org](https://arxiv.org/abs/1609.00464).
+A white paper covering the technology behind SKG is located on [arXiv.org](https://arxiv.org/abs/1609.00464).
 Examples queries showing off SKG's capabilities are [shown below](https://github.com/lucidworks/streams/tree/master/projects/sockitter#searching-twitter-data).

 The Sockitter application demos several Fusion features including:

 - stream based connectors
 - middleware implementation
-- symantic knowledge graphs
+- semantic knowledge graphs

 ## Video
 This guide comes with a video covering the setup process and demo.
 It is suggested you watch the video first, then step through the guide below to install and configure the demo on your own Google Cloud account.